 Hope Koehler, soprano, whose voice has been heralded as having “the richness of Marilyn Horne at the bottom and the clarion clarity of Leontyne Price at the top” has appeared all over the United States, in Canada, Europe, Asia, and South America where she has been heard in recital, concert, and opera.
-She has appeared in such productions as Carmen, Il Trovatore, Lucia di Lammermoor, Rigoletto, The Impressario, The Old Maid and the Thief, Amahl and the Night Visitors, Gianni Schicchi, La Boheme, Der Freischütz, The Tales of Hoffmann and others, singing the title roles of Tosca, Carmen, Fidelio, and Madama Butterfly.
-Koehler’s other stage credits include operetta and musical theatre.
-She has appeared in such productions as The Mikado, The Sound of Music, The Pajama Game, Oklahoma, Fiddler on the Roof, and West Side Story.
+She has appeared in a wide variety of operas, singing the title roles of Tosca, Maria Stuarda, Carmen, Fidelio, and Madama Butterfly.
+In addition she has appeared in a variety operetta and musical theatre productions.

-Koehler has performed as a soloist in oratorio and other choral orchestral works, such as Handel’s Messiah, Haydn’s Lord Nelson Mass, Mendelssohn’s Elijah, Verdi’s Requiem, Mozart’s Requiem, and Vesperae solennes di comfessore, Beethoven’s Symphony No. 9, Rossini’s Stabat Mater, Mahler’s Symphony No. 2 (Resurrection), and many others.
+Her oratorio and other choral orchestral works include Handel’s Messiah, Haydn’s Lord Nelson Mass, Mendelssohn’s Elijah, Verdi’s Requiem, Mozart’s Requiem, and Vesperae solennes di confessore, Beethoven’s Symphony No. 9, Rossini’s Stabat Mater, Mahler’s Symphony No. 2 (Resurrection), and many others.

-Koehler serves on the voice faculty of the Kentucky Governor’s School for the Arts, as well as the Tennessee Governor’s School for the Arts.
+In addition to serving as Associate Professor of Voice at West Virginia University, Koehler serves on the voice faculty of the Kentucky Governor’s School for the Arts, as well as the Tennessee Governor’s School for the Arts.
 She also serves on the faculty of the American Institute of Musical Studies (AIMS) in Graz, Austria.
-She is Associate Professor of Voice at West Virginia University.

 Koehler received her Bachelor of Arts degree in Voice Performance and Music Education at Lipscomb University in Nashville, Tennessee, and her Master of Music degree in Voice Performance at the University of Alabama.
 Her Doctor of Musical Arts in Voice Performance was completed at the University of Kentucky in Lexington, where she studied with tenor Everett McCorvey, and soprano Gail Robinson.